 Of sea, sky and human spirit

-Except this time he used a much larger camera.
-Canadian, Japanese and Russian companies provided the funding for the 20 minute movie that went on to win an Academy Award for Best Animated Short Film and other grand prizes, including at the Cinanima Festival (Espinho, Portugal), WorldFest-Flagstaff (Texas, USA), the Youth Animation Festival (Moscow, Russia) and the Krok Animation Festival (Kiev, Ukraine.)
+Except for this time he used a much larger camera.
+Canadian, Japanese, and Russian companies provided the funding for the 20 minute movie that went on to win an Academy Award for Best Animated Short Film and other grand prizes, including at the Cinanima Festival (Espinho, Portugal), WorldFest-Flagstaff (Texas, USA), the Youth Animation Festival (Moscow, Russia) and the Krok Animation Festival (Kyiv, Ukraine.)

 “This is a very important element of the picture,” he says.
 “It is not a frozen rule for me, which couldn’t be touched and should be fulfilled.

-And that’s how in this sparest of Hemingway’s spare stories, Petrove holds us.
+And that’s how in this sparest of Hemingway’s spare stories, Petrov holds us.

 His “camera shots” are drawings and paintings simulating the best sort of cinematography.

 “The fish is my brother, but I must kill him,” says Santiago, the old fisherman at the start of this contest that will test every last ounce of his stamina, strength, and wisdom.